A new fund in the Cohesion Policy family

 To support the climate transition, for example through energy efficiency or renewable energy, the ERDF and the Cohesion Fund are the primary investment instruments.
 The JTF, on the contrary, specifically aims to help the people and places that suffer the most from the transition to climate neutrality.
 It is therefore more targeted – both geographically and thematically – than other cohesion policy funds.

-The JTF EU budget contribution is EUR 19.3 billion, of which EUR 19.2 billion is available to Member States (not counting the technical assistance available to the European Commission).
-The EU budget share includes EUR 8.4 billion from the Multi-Annual Financial Framework and EUR 10.8 billion from the European Recovery Instrument (NextGenerationEU).
-In combination with national co-financing, EUR 25.4 billion is currently available from the adopted JTF programmes to support necessary investments.
+While the initial JTF EU budget contribution was EUR 19.3 billion, EUR 19.7 billion is available to Member States (including transfers from other funds and not counting the technical assistance available to the European Commission).
+In combination with national co-financing, EUR 27 billion is currently available from the adopted JTF programmes to support necessary investments (July 2024).

 96 territories, covering coal regions and carbon-intensive regions